ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive_v2.md

 3. **User Experience Optimization**: Improve interface consistency and navigation flow
 4. **Workshop Readiness**: Prepare documentation and training materials

-## Current Status and Progress

-The Streamlit to Flask Migration has made significant progress:

-1. **Phase 1 (Feature Parity Assessment)** has been completed:
-   - ✓ A comprehensive inventory of all 23 Streamlit pages has been created
-   - ✓ The implementation status of each feature in the Flask version has been assessed
-   - ✓ A detailed migration plan with effort estimates, dependencies, and specific tasks has been created

-2. **Current Implementation Status**:
-   - 4 high-priority pages have been implemented in Flask (connect, dashboard, file browser, explore)
-   - 17 pages still need to be implemented, with varying priorities
-   - Core architecture and Flask foundation are in place

-3. **Next Steps**:
-   - Begin implementing high-priority features in Phase 2
-   - Focus on plugin connection management and completing existing pages
-   - Prepare for medium-priority feature implementation

 ## Effective Implementation Prompts

 The following prompts provide a structured approach to implementing the roadmap:

 ### Initial Assessment and Planning
-1. "Analyze the current status of the Streamlit to Flask Migration roadmap and create a detailed implementation plan for Phase 2 (Flask Implementation Completion)."
+1. "Analyze the current status of the Streamlit to Flask Migration roadmap and create a detailed implementation plan for Phase 1 (Feature Parity Assessment)."
 2. "Review the Design/UX Phase roadmap and identify which completed UI components need to be adapted for the Flask implementation."
 3. "Extract the Plugin Architecture UI components from the archived roadmap and create a specific task list for integrating them into the Flask version."

 ### Implementation
 4. "For each Streamlit page in the application, create a Flask implementation plan with component mapping and data flow diagrams."
-5. "Design the Flask templates and routes needed to implement the plugin connection management functionality, incorporating the Plugin Architecture UI patterns."
+5. "Design the Flask templates and routes needed to implement the connection management functionality, incorporating the Plugin Architecture UI patterns."
 6. "Create a testing strategy for validating feature parity between Streamlit and Flask implementations of [specific feature]."

 ### Progress Tracking